Hepatitis A in Louisiana

 - Protect Yourself From Hepatitis A

 Health care providers should consider hepatitis A diagnosis in anyone with clinically compatible symptoms, including jaundice, and particularly in at-risk patients.
-Immediately call the Louisiana Office of Public Health Infectious Disease Epidemiology Hotline at 1-800-256-2748 if you suspect a patient with Hepatitis A.
+Please report any suspect case of Hepatitis A within one business day to the Louisiana Office of Public Health Infectious Disease Epidemiology Hotline at 1-800-256-2748.

 A single dose of hepatitis A vaccine in previously unvaccinated persons is 95% seroprotective and has been demonstrated to help curb outbreaks.
 Providers are encouraged to vaccinate individuals who are: